-The CommonWealth Fund sought to raise awareness of a critical problem in U.S. healthcare, namely, structural impediments to optimal and cost-effective care for patients with chronic health conditions.
+The CommonWealth Fund approached me to humanize the consequences of structural problems impeding optimal and cost-effective care for patients with chronic health conditions.

-The CommonWealth Fund sent me to rural Illinois to meet with and interview people who had participated in a study focused on problems that arise from suddenly losing health insurance coverage.
+The CommonWealth Fund flew me to rural Illinois to interview a variety of people who volunteered to share their experiences with unexpectedly losing their health insurance coverage.

-The CommonWealth Fund asked me to help produce its centerpiece Centennial video, celebrating this milestone while projecting the organization’s commitment to its mission going forward.
+I was honored when The CommonWealth Fund asked me to help produce its centerpiece Centennial video to celebrate this extraordinary milestone.